getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 The meta programming capabilities of `Reflect` give you programmtic equivalents to emulate various syntactic features, exposing previously hidden-only abstract operations.
 For example, you can use these capabilities to extend features and APIs for *domain specific languages* (DSLs).

-### Property Enumeration Order
+### Property Ordering

-Prior to ES6, the order of enumeration of an object's keys/properties was implementation dependent and undefined by the specification.
+Prior to ES6, the order used to list an object's keys/properties was implementation dependent and undefined by the specification.
 Generally, most engines have enumerated them in creation order, though developers have been strongly encouraged not to ever rely on this ordering.

-As of ES6, the order of enumeration is now defined in the specification (ES6 specification, section 9.1.12) as the `[[OwnPropertyKeys]]` algorithm, which produces all owned properties (strings or symbols) regardless of enumerability.
-However, this guaranteed ordering only holds observably for `Reflect.ownKeys(..)` (and by extension, `Object.getOwnPropertyNames(..)` and `Object.getOwnPropertySymbols(..)`).
+As of ES6, the order for listing owned properties is now defined (ES6 specification, section 9.1.12) by the `[[OwnPropertyKeys]]` algorithm, which produces all owned properties (strings or symbols), regardless of enumerability.
+This ordering is only guaranteed for `Reflect.ownKeys(..)` (and by extension, `Object.getOwnPropertyNames(..)` and `Object.getOwnPropertySymbols(..)`).

 The ordering is: